Pacers unveil this season's Nike City Edition uniforms

 “The paint splatter design remains a key element, paying homage to the vibrant murals crafted by local artists that add bursts of color throughout our city,” according to the Pacers.

 Meanwhile, the unique “INDY” font is a light blue this year.
-Last year, the “INDY” font was white.
+Last year, the “INDY” font on the front of the jersey was white.

-Of course, the biggest difference is that the main color of this year’s jersey is white, compared to the main color of last year’s jersey, which was black.
+Of course, the biggest difference is that the main color of this year’s jersey is white, while the main color of last year’s jersey was black.

 The first time the Pacers will wear this year’s City Edition uniforms will be on Sunday when they host the Miami Heat at 5 p.m.
 EDT inside Gainbridge Fieldhouse.